-This course covers electric heat and heat pump technology for airto-air, geothermal water-to-air, and water-to-water heat pumps, and solar heating.
-Students will learn installation, electrical components, operation, maintenance, service, and repair of electric heat, heat pumps.
+This course covers electric heat and heat pump technology for air-to-air, geothermal water-to-air, water-to-water heat pump, and natural gas furnace systems.
+Students will learn installation, electrical components, operation, maintenance, service, and repair of electric heat pumps.
 An introduction to solar hydronic heating systems will also be included.
-Applicable Codes NEC, UMC, IMC will be discussed.
-Students will take the national electric heat and heat pump certification exams.
-Prerequisite: EST 120 or instructor permission.